Over-the-counter home test for COVID-19 gets US green light

 U.S. regulators Tuesday authorized the rapid coronavirus test, which can be done entirely at home.
 The announcement by the Food and Drug Administration represents another important — though incremental — step in efforts to expand testing options.

+Regulators granted emergency use for a similar home test last month, but that one needs a doctor’s prescription.

-The agency’s action allows the test to be sold in places like drugstores “where a patient can buy it, swab their nose, run the test and find out their results in as little as 20 minutes,” said FDA Commissioner Stephen Hahn, in a statement.
+The agency’s action Tuesday allows sales in places like drugstores “where a patient can buy it, swab their nose, run the test and find out their results in as little as 20 minutes,” said FDA Commissioner Stephen Hahn, in a statement.

-Regulators granted emergency use for a similar home test last month, but that one requires a doctor’s prescription.

 The kit includes a nasal swab, a chemical solution and a testing strip.
 The test connects digitally to a smart phone app that displays the results and then helps interpret the results.
 Users can also connect with a health professional via the app.

-Currently the U.S. is testing nearly 2 million people daily.
-Most health experts agree the country needs to be testing many times more.

-Ellume’s test looks for viral proteins shed by COVID-19, which is different from the gold-standard approach of tests that look for the genetic material of the virus.
+Ellume’s test looks for viral proteins shed by COVID-19, which is different from the gold standard tests that look for the genetic material of the virus.

 Like other tests that scan for proteins, FDA officials noted that Ellume’s test can deliver a small percentage of false positive and false negative results.
 People who get a negative result but have coronavirus symptoms should follow up with a health professional, the agency said.